tlamadon/dev-container-julia/README.md

 See a step by step tutorial [here](https://github.com/tlamadon/dev-container-julia/wiki/Add-container-to-existing-project).

+You can download the files from the [release page](https://github.com/tlamadon/dev-container-julia/releases/tag/v0.2.0-alpha).

 ### setup 2: Start from scratch

 Simply copy all the files from the repo to a local folder.
 VScode will start the container and you can start using julia.